HumanNeRF-SE: A Simple yet Effective Approach to Animate HumanNeRF with Diverse Poses: Related Work

-\paragraph{Image-based Rendering.} To synthesize novel view images of a static object without recovering detailed 3D geometry, previous neural rendering method~\cite{barron2021mip,martin2018lookingood,martin2021nerf,wang2021ibrnet,zhang2020nerf++,hedman2021baking,niemeyer2021giraffe,srinivasan2021nerv,tancik2020fourier,zhang2021nerfactor,wu2022dof,wang2022nerf} represent amazing image synthesis result, but these methods typically assume multi-camera input and usually don't take object's deformation into consider.
-The deformable methods~\cite{park2021nerfies,park2021hypernerf,pumarola2021d,tretschk2021non,gao2021dynamic,li2021neural,xian2021space} endow the implicit field with the ability to express dynamic objects but don't perform well in the human because of the complexity of human deformation.
+\paragraph{Neural Rendering.} To synthesize novel view images of a static object without recovering detailed 3D geometry, previous neural rendering method~\cite{barron2021mip,martin2018lookingood,martin2021NeRF,wang2021ibrnet,zhang2020NeRF++,hedman2021baking,niemeyer2021giraffe,srinivasan2021nerv,tancik2020fourier,zhang2021NeRFactor,wu2022dof,wang2022NeRF,li2024unleashing} represent amazing image synthesis result, but these methods typically assume multi-camera input and usually don't take object's deformation into consider.
+The deformable methods~\cite{park2021NeRFies,park2021hyperNeRF,pumarola2021d,tretschk2021non,gao2021dynamic,li2021neural,xian2021space} endow the implicit field with the ability to express dynamic objects but don't perform well in the human because of the complexity of human deformation.
 Our method employs a simple and effective architecture for human body deformation.
 The ability to synthesize the movements of specific human bodies in different poses has a wide range of applications.
 Therefore, it is very meaningful to extend methods to adapt to dynamic human bodies.

-\paragraph{Multi-camera HumanNeRF.} There has been some research~\cite{cheng2022generalizable,kwon2021neural,peng2021animatable,peng2021neural,liu2021neural,zhao2022humannerf,su2021anerf,jayasundara2023flexnerf,li2023posevocab,gao2022mpsnerf,chen2022geometry,chen2023uv} on learning dynamic human representation through NeRF from multi-camera images.
-NeuralBody~\cite{peng2021neural} uses structured pose features generated from SMPL~\cite{loper2015smpl} vertices to anchor sampling points in any poses from sparse multi-camera videos, which inspired us to use spatial information of vertices. \cite{su2021anerf} learn dynamic human bodies by modeling the relationship between sampling points and joints. \cite{peng2021animatable,liu2021neural,zhao2022humannerf,jayasundara2023flexnerf,li2023posevocab,gao2022mpsnerf} transform sampling points of dynamic human to a canonical space for NeRF training.
+\paragraph{Multi-camera HumanNeRF.} There has been some research~\cite{cheng2022generalizable,kwon2021neural,peng2021animatable,peng2021neural,liu2021neural,zhao2022humanNeRF,jayasundara2023flexNeRF,li2023posevocab,gao2022mpsNeRF,chen2022geometry,chen2023uv} on learning dynamic human representation through NeRF from multi-camera images.
+NeuralBody~\cite{peng2021neural} uses structured pose features generated from SMPL~\cite{loper2015smpl} vertices to anchor sampling points in any poses from sparse multi-camera videos, which inspired us to use spatial information of vertices. \cite{peng2021animatable,liu2021neural,zhao2022humanNeRF,jayasundara2023flexNeRF,li2023posevocab,gao2022mpsNeRF} transform sampling points of dynamic human to a canonical space for NeRF training.
 Because the information in monocular data is much more limited than in multi-camera data, some of them have the ability to train with only monocular video, but they are not designed for monocular scenes and usually don't perform well in monocular data.
 Our method only requires few-shot input and also performs well in monocular data.